jacobproffer/astro-portfolio/src/content/projects/what-is-jacob-playing.md

 ---
 url: "https://whatisjacobplaying.com/"
 title: "What is Jacob Playing"
-description: "Single page website built with Next.js and the Steam Web API to track user data."
+description: "Single page website built with Astro and the Steam Web API to track user data."
 tags:
+  - "astro"
-  - "next.js"
+  - "tailwind"
-  - "styled-components"
+  - "typescript"
 thumbnail: "../../assets/images/what_is_jacob_playing.jpg"
 ---